 So you need to think ahead.
-If the situation doesn’t improve and you need to cancel, will you be able to put that voucher to use?
+If the situation doesn’t improve and you need to cancel a flight, will you be able to put that voucher to use?
 And keep in mind that most vouchers will only last for a year from the date you originally booked your flight.

 For example, LATAM may have a hot deal on flights to South America.
 But if you need to cancel that flight for a voucher, your options to use it from your home airport may be limited.
 If instead, you book with a major U.S. carrier, you’ve likely got tons of options to use that voucher.

 That said, there are exceptions that may make it easier to use your voucher.
 You might be able to use a voucher from one airline on many different partner airlines or codeshare flights.